OpenRC/openrc/README.md

 `LOCAL_PREFIX` should be set to where user maintained packages are.
 Only set `LOCAL_PREFIX` if different from `PKG_PREFIX`.

-`ROOTPREFIX` should be set when the root path is different from '/'.

 `rc` and `rc.shutdown` are the hooks from the BSD init into OpenRC.

 `devd.conf` is modified from FreeBSD to call `/etc/rc.devd` which is a